joemccann/openwebsxsw/invoices/README.md

 This folder contains a flat file of invoice numbers and subsequent amounts due.

-The `invoices-config.json` file should look like:
+Your `invoices-config.json` file should look like:

 `amount` is in pennies just like Stripe